eduardobarbosa-bkp/employee-boarded/README.md

 The endpoints will be available in: http://localhost:4200

 ##### On Docker
-3. *docker build . -t gcr.io/hilliburton/employee-borded:v1*
+3. *docker build . -t gcr.io/hilliburton/employee-boarded:v1*
 4. *docker-compose up -d*
-5. *docker restart employee-borded*
+5. *docker restart employee-boarded*
 The endpoints will be available in: http://&lt;docker host&gt;:80

 ##### On kubernetes